junxit/us-congress-bills-110/bill.md

       - **(ii)** in subsection (b)(6), by striking “and” after the semicolon;
       - **(iii)** in subsection (b)(7) by striking the period and inserting “; and”; and
       - **(iv)** by adding at the end of subsection (b) the following:
-        > - **(8)** in conjunction with other Federal agencies as appropriate, to develop technologies and methods to assess the risk of and prevent defects, failures, and malfunctions of products, parts, and processes, for use in all classes of unmanned aerial systems that could result in a catastrophic failure.
+        > - **(8)** in conjunction with other Federal agencies as appropriate, to develop technologies and methods to assess the risk of and prevent defects, failures, and malfunctions of products, parts, and processes, for use in all classes of unmanned aircraft systems that could result in a catastrophic failure of the unmanned aircraft that would endanger other aircraft in the national airspace system.

     - **(B)** *Systems, procedures, facilities, and devices* Section 44505(b) of such title is amended—
       - **(i)** in paragraph (4), by striking “and” after the semicolon;
       - **(ii)** in paragraph (5)(C), by striking the period and inserting a semicolon; and
       - **(iii)** by adding at the end of subsection (b) the following:
         > - **(6)** to develop a better understanding of the relationship between human factors and unmanned aircraft systems safety; and
-        > - **(7)** to develop dynamic simulation models for integrating all classes of unmanned aircraft systems into the national airspace system.
+        > - **(7)** to develop dynamic simulation models for integrating all classes of unmanned aircraft systems into the national airspace system without any degradation of existing levels of safety for all national airspace system users.

   - **(2)** *Roadmap* Not later than 90 days after the date of enactment of this Act, the Administrator shall develop and transmit an unmanned aircraft systems research, development, demonstration and implementation “roadmap” to the Committee on Science and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
   - **(3)** *Independent assessment*